-We can cover your Luxury Condo in Florida with Hurricane.
+We can ensure your Luxury Condo Unit in South Florida with hurricane.

 The master insurance policy controlled by the condominium association typically consists of covering the property structures and common areas only.
-In other words, if a hurricane damages the building roof, the loss would be covered by your association, but if a hurricane cause damage inside your own unit, in this situation, there is NO coverage by the association master Insurance policy.
+In other words, if a nature hurricane damages the building roof, the loss would be covered by your association, but if a hurricane causes damages inside your own condo unit, in this situation there is NO coverage by the association master Insurance policy.

-What does High-Value condo unit insurance (HO-6) policy cover?
+High-Value condo unit insurance (HO-6) policy coverage types:

 - Condo Interior Elements – this policy covers condo unit interior structures such as carpeting, kitchen, bathroom cabinetry, electrical fixtures, water heater, interior A/C unit, and flooring.

-- Personal Belongings – moreover, this policy extends coverage to appliances, furniture, clothing, electronic equipment, fine arts and jewelry.
+- Personal Belongings – moreover, this policy extends coverage to appliances, furniture, clothing, electrical equipment, fine arts, and jewelry.

-- Personal Liability – in the event a visitor is injured inside your condo, he or she can file a bodily injury claim caused by you or a member of your family.
+- Personal Injury Liability – in the event a visitor is injured inside your condo, he or she can file a bodily injury claim.
 Therefore, your condo insurance policy will pay for all medical expenses, along with providing a defense lawyer to represent you in the event a lawsuit is filed against you for any cause of negligence that might cause property damage to your neighbors.

-- Loss Assessment – when accident damage the condominium property common area, and the association places an assessment fees collectively divided between all unit owners for the purpose of restoring their property.
-This policy covers the assessment amount up to $2,000 per policy limit.
-Per Florida Statutes rules 714; Florida insurance companies must provide a policy assessment limit of $2,000 per claim.
+- Loss Assessment – when an accident damages the condominium property common area, the association places assessment fees collectively divided between all unit owners to restore their property.
+This policy covers the assessment amount up to $2,000 per policy limit, per Florida Statutes rules 714; Florida insurance companies must provide a policy assessment limit of $2,000 per claim.

-- Loss of Use – furthermore, a condo unit owner policy also includes an endorsement for loss of use, in the event your interior unit is severely damaged due to a loss, therefore you need to move out to a temporary apartment or a nearby hotel while the condo unit is under repair, then this policy pays for the temporary living expenses.
+- Loss of Use – furthermore, a condo unit owner policy also includes an endorsement for loss of use, in the event, your interior unit is severely damaged due to a loss, and you need to move out to a temporary apartment or a nearby hotel while the condo unit is under repair, this policy pays for the temporary living expenses.

-- Hurricane and Wind Insurance – and this policy covers your condo unit when a named hurricane or high wind damages your condo unit in Florida.
+- Hurricane and Wind Insurance – and this policy cover your condo unit when a named hurricane or high wind damages your condo unit in Florida.

-Our local insurance agents can walk you through the binding process and help you determine the amount of coverage you need.
+Our local insurance agents can walk you thru the binding process and help you determine the amount of coverage you need.

 - Have a prior policy with no lapse of coverage.

-- Proof of no insurance claim in the past 3 years.
+- Proof of no property claim in the past 3 years.

-- Install impact windows or metal shutters to cover the windows.
+- Install impact windows or metal shutters to protect your condo against major hurricanes.

-How much it cost to insure a condo unit Owner insurance in Florida?
+How much does it cost to insure a condo unit Owner insurance in Florida?